This week I heard about microfiction. It’s basically super short fiction. So I thought I would have a go… I have 300 words, and the following prompt:

 Still holding Carl, Williams responded, “The fewer of us that know the better.
 Let’s keep the Boss out of it”.

-“Ah, dear Williams” – he started at that, when I used his name – “You’ve apparently never used the server.
+“Ah, dear Williams” – he started at that, when I used his name – “You’ve clearly never used the server.
 All transfers need an authorisation code from our blessed supervisor”.

 All three look crestfallen.